Using Linux OS on Your Desktop

 If you’re new to the world, or if you’re using Linux for the very first time, there are some notable differences to keep in mind — especially if you’re making the switch from Windows or Mac OS:

-• Linux is usable from a DVD or USB drive: Users don’t even need to install the operating system.
-Most distros will boot and run solely from a DVD or USB drive — which makes it easy to test out the operating system’s features before replacing your current OS entirely.
+Users don’t even need to install the operating system.
+Most distros will boot and run solely from a DVD or USB drive.
+This makes it easy to test out the operating system’s features before replacing your current OS entirely.

 The other nuances of using Linux — both good and bad — depend on the individual Linux OS.
 Many different options are available, including plenty of distros that cost absolutely nothing — compared to the hundreds of dollars it costs for a brand new version of Windows or Mac OS.